ckavanattu/E-Commerce-BackEnd/README.md

 ## used sequelize and express to create models and routes to populate the mysql database and perform CRUD operations

 ## TO USE
-* Feel free to use the video demo belo1
+* Feel free to use the video demo below
 * STEP 1: Clone this repo
 * STEP 2: source the database by loging into mysql using mysql -u root -p
 * STEP 3: seed the sample data using npm run seed